Freedom Lane: Training Day

 “Naw,” Da’Quarius said.
 “Y’all go on ahead.
 Umma hit up dat buffet.
 I can smell dat chicken from here.”

 “I better stay with Da’Quarius,” Helen said.
 “We’ll be home shortly.”
 She grabbed Da’Quarius by the elbow once again and leaned close to his ear.
-“You leave me at that open bar, and don’t you come get me til your belly is full.”
+“You leave me at that open bar, and don’t you come get me til your belly is nice and full.”

 Rose laughed at the sight if the pair heading into the empty buffet room.